axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/change-password-process.rst

 .. tip::

-   Refer to process ``CustomChangePassword`` in project ``portal-developer-examples`` for an example of how to customize change password process.
+   Refer to process ``CustomChangePassword`` in project ``portal-developer-examples`` for an example of change password process customization.